LockBlock-dev/ChickenInvaders-re/README.md

 -   [assets.json](assets.json) - list of the game assets extracted from `ChickenInvaders.dat`
 -   [unpack.py](unpack.py) - python script to list and extract the game assets
+-   [patch.py](patch.py) - apply various patches to the game executable, available patches are:
+    - windowed mode: force the game to run in windowed mode (prevents lags)

 You can also check the cheat I made for this game: [Omelette](https://github.com/LockBlock-dev/omelette).